 In order to apply, you need to register with ERA (Electronic Recruitment Application), which is an application software powered by MONSTER.COM.
-To apply for U.S. Mission Germany vacancies, click on the following link to either login or create an account.
+To apply for U.S. Mission Germany vacancies (except for USAID positions), click on the following link to either login or create an account.
 Please make sure that you submit a cover letter in English that addresses the qualifications required and explains in detail how your experience, education or special training relates to those of the advertised position.

 To apply for positions in U.S. Mission Germany applicants must electronically submit the documents listed in the vacancy announcement to be considered for employment.
 Failure to do so may result in a determination that the applicant is not eligible and/or qualified.